GavinDowdell/generative_tennis/README.md

 * Code structure

-1. Clone the repo or download the files
+1. Clone the repo with git clone https://github.com/GavinDowdell/generative_tennis.git
-2. use conda to setup an environment with the requirements.txt file
+2. cd generative_tennis
-3. activate the new environment
+3. conda env create -f environment.yml to setup an environment with the environment.yml file
-4. chdir to the root directory of tennis_gpt.py
+4. conda activate DL_latest_new
 5. use the code as per below